e-mission/e-mission-server/README.md

 1. Copy keys.json.sample to keys.json, register for the appropriate keys, and fill them in

-1. Start the server (Note: mongodb appears to be installed as a service on windows and it starts automatically on reboot)
+1. Start the server (Note: mongodb appears to be installed as a service on Windows devices and it starts automatically on reboot)

         $ cd CFC_WebApp
         $ python api/cfc_webapp.py